 With only three non-return valves and no other moving parts, the DAHR has proven ability to lift water from up to 60m depth, and can theoretically lift from much greater depths.
 At the current stage of development, it achieves hydraulic efficiencies of between 70% and 80% across a wide range of heads and flows.
 It is insensitive to variations in water depth (draw down) and can be driven by most appropriately-sized surface drive pumps operating at close to their Best Efficiency Points (BEPs).

 With only two non-return (check) valves and no other moving parts, NIFTE can currently pump flows of up to 1L/s at 3m head and close to 0.5L/s at 10m head (1 bar).
 The technology is also highly scalable.

-Owing to their lack of sliding seals and precision parts, the NIFTE and DAHR can be constructed from common plastics, aluminium and mild-steel, using processes such as extrusion, sand-casting and injection-moulding.
+Owing to their lack of sliding seals and precision parts, the DAHR and NIFTE can be constructed from common plastics, aluminium alloys and steels, using processes such as extrusion, sand-casting, die-casting, pressing/forming and injection-moulding.
 This makes them cheap, reliable and easy to maintain.

-We believe that our award winning technologies can play an important role in helping to solve some of worlds greatest environmental and humanitarian problems and we hope that this website will convince you to agree.
-To that end, we have uploaded a lot of information on the accompanying pages which we update regularly, but if you would like further information, please get in touch via our contact page.
+We believe that our award winning technologies can play an important role in helping to solve some of the world’s greatest environmental and humanitarian problems and we hope that this website will evidence that.
+To that end, we have uploaded information on the accompanying pages which we update periodically.
+If you would like further information, please get in touch via our contact page.